brian-lawrence-math/vocabulary-scaling/README.md

 With 1024 words, even the largest model (189201 params) did not achieve perfect test performance.

-The results are noisy -- they vary from experiment to experiment -- but overall consistent with linear or slightly superlinear growth.
+The results are noisy -- they vary from experiment to experiment -- but overall consistent with linear or slightly superlinear growth in model size as a function of vocabulary size.

 ## Running the experiment